lunarc/lunarc_docs/docs/manual/example_job_scripts/manual_example_mpi_48_tasks.md

-Most MPI jobs achieve the best cost efficiency when deploying 48 tasks per node, that is one task per core.
+Most MPI jobs which give good performance on a larger numbers of tasks achieve the best cost efficiency when deploying 48 tasks per node.
+On COSMOS 48 tasks relates to one task per core.
 The sample uses core binding as offered by the OpenMPI library.

 The resource request is straightforward in this case.
-Ask for several nodes and place 48 tasks on each node.
+Ask one or more nodes and place 48 taisks on each node.
 The product should match the number of tasks you want to run.
-We recommend using the **--exclusive** option.
 The following is an example submission script to run the MPI application simula_mpi with 192 tasks on 4 nodes.
 Notice you do not need to specify the total core count.

 ```bash
 #!/bin/bash